MaddTheSane/sea/Seashore/ReadMe.md

 ### Plug-ins

 Plug-ins contains the various plug-ins of Seashore.
 It is not necessary to build any of Seashore's plug-ins to build the application but if you chose not to build them you should remove them from "Plug-ins" subgroup of the "Resources" group in the Seashore project.

-One of the Plug-ins (CompositorAV) is not Universal, and is not part of the default Seashore.xcodeproj

 ### SVGImporter (not required)